Alan Alda: Memoirs

-In 2005, Alda published his first round of memoirs, Never Have Your Dog Stuffed: and Other Things I've Learned.
+In 2005, Alda published his first memoir, Never Have Your Dog Stuffed: and Other Things I've Learned.
 Among other stories, he recalls his intestines becoming strangulated while on location in La Serena, Chile, for his PBS show Scientific American Frontiers, during which he mildly surprised a young doctor with his understanding of medical procedures, which he had learned from M*A*S*H. He also talks about his mother's battle with schizophrenia.
 The title comes from an incident in his childhood, when Alda was distraught about his dog dying and his well-meaning father had the animal stuffed.
 Alda was horrified by the results, and took from this that sometimes we have to accept things as they are, rather than desperately and fruitlessly trying to change them.

-His second memoir, Things I Overheard While Talking to Myself, (2008), weaves together advice from public speeches he has given with personal recollections about his life and beliefs.
+His second memoir, Things I Overheard While Talking to Myself (2008), weaves together advice from public speeches he has given with personal recollections about his life and beliefs.

 His third memoir, If I Understood You, Would I Have This Look on My Face?
-My Adventures in the Art and Science of Relating and Communicating, (2017), is a story of his quest to learn how to communicate better, and to teach others to do the same.
+My Adventures in the Art and Science of Relating and Communicating (2017), is a story of his quest to learn how to communicate better, and to teach others to do the same.